I could write this entire blog in three words: write great content.

 Write how you would explain something to a friend or a middle schooler.
-Your goal is to make your subject matter simple and easy to understand for your reader, and search engines.
+Your goal when SEO blogging for your small business is to make your subject matter simple and easy to understand for your reader, and search engines.

 4. Run your post through Grammarly and proofread it

 I think my grammar is pretty darn good.
 But then I run something through Grammarly and it tells me that I’m just OK.
 I’ve found more mistakes and contextual errors that way than I would have ever imagined.
 The free account tells you everything you need to know to publish polished blog posts.

 Additionally, I don’t proofread the same day that I write an SEO blog (and no, Grammarly is not a substitute for proofreading).
 The reason for putting a day between writing and proofreading is simple.
 I can remember what I think I wrote when I proofread the same day, which means I’m not evaluating the words on the page with as much scrutiny as I should.

 5. Choose a target keyword for your SEO blog for your small business